2025 League of Legends World Championship: Official song

 In its 11 August 2025 development update, Riot Games announced that the official anthem of the World Championship would be released on 10 October, four days before the start of the tournament.
 On 19 September, it was revealed that Chinese and Hong Kong singer-songwriter G.E.M. would be the singer of the song, and is expected to perform during the tournament final on 9 November.
 On 8 October, Riot announced that the anthem, later entitled "Sacrifice", would be delayed three days to 13 October, owing to cutting out FlyQuest's top laner Gabriël "Bwipo" Rau.
 Bwipo's removal came after he commented on a September livestream that female pros should not be playing competitively during menstruation.
 Riot said that Bwipo was planned to be the only player from the LTA region present in the Worlds anthem's video, and his removal from it was not related to his one-series suspension from FlyQuest during the LTA playoffs.
 It would turn out that the Americas region was still represented in the video, with a shot of retired professional player Marcus "Dyrus" Hill of the United States, who played in the then-North American LCS (now known as the League Championship Series) for Team SoloMid from 2012 to 2015 and in four editions of the World Championship from 2011 to 2015.

 "Sacrifice" by G.E.M was released on 13 October 2025, alongside a music video featuring players, personalities, and moments from previous World Championship editions as a tribute to the 15th year anniversary of League of Legends esports.
 The video also most notably features 2011 World Champion and Finals MVP, Maciej "Shushei" Ratuszniak, who died of cancer in April 2025.

 Orchestral theme

-As with every World Championship since 2012, an orchestral theme is released for the tournament.
+As with every World Championship since 2012, an orchestral theme was released for the tournament.
 The 2025 Orchestral theme was released on 2 October 2025, composed and arranged by Riot Games composers Alexander Temple and J.D.
 Spears.
 It was recorded at the Sony Pictures Scoring Stage in Los Angeles, United States.